tylerbwong/stack/README.md

 * Log in to vote for questions, bookmark questions, or post new questions and answers (Saving drafts supported)
 * Search for questions with advanced filter controls
 * View other users' profiles
-* Dark mode supported
+* Dark mode
-* Question deep links supported
+* Question deep linking

 # License